eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 The following variables are used:

-* `${command}` is an arbitrary string that indicates the command to execute, e.g. `setBrightness`.
+* `${command}` : is an arbitrary string that indicates the command to execute, e.g. `setBrightness`.
 The command is provided by the application that sends the command.
-* `${req-id}` denotes the unique identifier of the command execution request and is passed to the device as part of the name of the topic that the command is published to.
+* `${req-id}` (only for *Request/Response* commands) : denotes the unique identifier of the command execution request and is passed to the device as part of the name of the topic that the command is published to.
 The device needs to publish its response to the command to a topic which includes this identifier, thus allowing the adapter to correlate the response with the request.
-* `${status}` is the HTTP status code indicating the outcome of executing the command.
+* `${status}` : is the HTTP status code indicating the outcome of executing the command.
 This status code is passed on to the application in the AMQP message's *status* header.

 The `property-bag` is an optional collection of properties intended for the receiver of the message.
 A property bag is only allowed at the very end of a topic.
 It always starts with a `?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
 The following example shows a property bag that contains two properties *seqNo* and *importance*: